SaaS Average Free Trial Conversion Rate – Benchmarks And How To Improve It

-You will have to invest more in your marketing to get people to sign up, and their actual experience in the product better be amazing, or you risk tons of negative reviews.
+You will have to invest more in your marketing to get people to sign up, and their actual experience with the product better be amazing, or you risk tons of negative reviews.

 Moral of the story: If you have a relatively new product and a sizeable amount of funding, then an opt-in trial is probably your best bet.
-If you have a well-established product and are looking to get to that next level of sustainable growth, test out an opt-out trial.
+If you have a well-established product and are looking to get to that next level of sustainable growth, test out opt-out free trials.

 Which is better – an unlimited free trial or a limited free trial?